The Garden Grazer

 Vegan cheese: Sprinkle in some vegan feta cheese crumbles or other dairy-free cheese of choice if desired.

-Bowl of vegan lentil quinoa salad with spoon
+Close up view of lentil quinoa salad on a white plate with serving spoon

-A protein-rich salad that combines hearty lentils and quinoa tossed in a flavorful garlic-Dijon dressing.
+This nourishing salad combines hearty lentils, quinoa, fresh veggies, and a tangy dressing.
 Great for meal prep & take-along lunches!

 Print Recipe Pin Recipe Comment